thierryTrolle/nftimable-smart-contract/docgen/docs/NFTimableContract.md

 # Function `reSell(uint256 id, uint256 amountNFT)` {#NFTimableContract-reSell-uint256-uint256-}

-withdraw is manage by back when the NFT is actually resold
+activate a collection for resell, withdraw is manage by back when the NFT is actually resold

 ## Parameters:

-- `id`: : id of collection.
+- `id`:  id of collection.

-- `amountNFT`: : number NFT of collection to resell
+- `amountNFT`:  number NFT of collection to resell

 # Function `withdraw()` {#NFTimableContract-withdraw--}

-No description
+withdraw ETH after resold.

 # Function `transferTo(address payable addressToTransfer, uint256 amountToWithdraw)` {#NFTimableContract-transferTo-address-payable-uint256-}

-No description
+transfer eth from contrat to address

+## Parameters:

+- `addressToTransfer`:  address that receives the funds

+- `amountToWithdraw`:  amount in ETH

 # Function `receive()` {#NFTimableContract-receive--}